onedata/onedata-documentation/docs/user-guide/open-data.md

 After choosing the Handle service, click on **Proceed** button below the dropdown to start filling in a Dublin Core Metadata for your Open Data collection.
-You can switch between the default visual editor or an XML editor, which supports [DCMES Version 1.1](https://www.dublincore.org/specifications/dublin-core/dces/) specification.
+You can switch between the default **Visual** editor or the **XML** editor, which supports [DCMES Version 1.1](https://www.dublincore.org/specifications/dublin-core/dces/) specification.
-In both editors, you can describe your collection using properties from a set of fifteen predefined types, such as Creator, Title, or Description.
+In both editors, you can describe your collection using properties from a set of 15 predefined types, such as Creator, Title, or Description.

 ![Dublin Core metadata visual editor](../../images/user-guide/open-data/gui-publish-dublin-core-visual.png#screenshot)